brightonvino/NoSarahah/README.md

 A weekend hack to block Sarahah posts on Facebook Feeds

 ## Installation
-1) Download and Extract the bundle from the [Releases](https://github.com/brightonvino/nosarahah/releases).
+1) Download and extract the bundle from the latest [Release](https://github.com/brightonvino/nosarahah/releases).
-2) Goto the Manage Extensions(chrome://extensions) page in Chrome
+2) Open Chrome, go to Extensions(chrome://extensions) page
 3) Drag and Drop the CRX file into the window
+4) Install the extension

 ## Disclaimer
 This extension was developed in over a weekend with no intention of making it a very optimal one.
 The user assumes all risks associated with the use of this extension.
 [Read more here] (http://brightonvino.com/disclaimer/no-sarahah)